vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### Target user

-* Pet owners
-* Nature lovers, hikers, adventure seeker
-* Business owners
+* ESOL students - (English as Second Language)
+* EFL students - (English as Foreigner language)
+* Adults and Childre

 ### First Time Visitor Goals

-1. I want to be able to quickly identify what categories of photography the photographer offers
+1. I want to be able to find out effortlessly what this website is for
-2. I want to be able to view photographers work to see whether that fits my requirements and expectations
+2. I want to be able to quickly identify where I can find different elements of the website and get to them
-3. I want to be able to find out more about the photographer
+3. I want to be able to read instructions on how to play this game
-4. I want to see opinions of other customers
+4. I want to be able to play a game suitable for my level
-5. I want to be able to navigate through the website and find information easily
+5. I want to see whether I am improving
-6. I want to be able to navigate the site across variety of screen sizes
+6. I want to be able to return to main menu easily
-7. I want to be able to view the website on the variety of web browsers
+7. I want to be able to replay the game of the same level
+8. I want the new game to have the cards in different places so it doesnt become too easy to find a match
+8. I want to see clearly what I seleceted
+9. I want to know how to pronounce each word
+10. I want to know when I got the match
-8. I want the links to work when I click on them
+11. I want to know when I didnt get the match
+12. I want to get a chance to memorise the position of the cards I selected
-9. I want to be able to read the content effortlessly
+13. I want to see how much time I have left to finish the game
+14. I want to see how many turns I have taken
+15. I want to know whether I won or lost when the game is finished
+16. I want to see my score
+17. I want to keep track of my score
+18. I want it to be clear that when my score gets saved
-10. I want to be able to find contact details for the photographer
+19. I want to be able to control the music of the game

 ### Returning Visitor Goals

-11. I would like to be able to book the photographer directly
+20. I want to be able to directly to play the game
-12. I would like to see latest photos photographer posts on social media
+21. I want to see my scores
+22. I want to be able to progress in the game

 ### Site owner's Goals

+23. I want to ensure that users know what this game is for and how to play it
+24. I want to make it obvious to the user wherre to find each element of the website
+25. I want user to be able to navigate to the main menu easily
-13. I want to showcase my work to potential customers
+26. I want users to enjoy the game and keep the difficulty to their level
-14. I want customers to be able to contact me and hire me
+27. I want returning users to go directly to the game
-15. I want customers to see get the understanding of how I do my photography
+28. I want users to be able to re-play the game of the same difficulty
-16. I want customers to see how satisfied other customers are with my service
+29. I want to make the game interesting for users by changing the position of cards with each new game
+30. I want users to have enough time memorise where each card is placed
+31. I want them to indicate to the users when they did or did not find the match
+32. I want users to be able to practice pronunciation
+33. I wnat to make it easy for users to learn different concepts
-17. I want to provide interesting content which will prompt potential customers to hire me
+34. I want users to be able to practice pronunciation
-18. I want to know which photo categories are more in demand
+35. I want users to see that they are improving
+36. I want to challenge the user by giving them time limit
+37. I want users to see how many turns they have taken during the game
+38. I want users to have some background music if they wish to listen to it

 # Design

 ## Design choices

-This site  will be visited by pet owners, nature enthusiast as well as business owners who want to advertise their product to increase their sales and therefore the site needs to cater for all these customers.
-The site should look professional with friendly and playful/creative tone and include photo examples.
+The site will be visited by students of English language.
+The students are expected to have diverse level of knowledge of English language and to belong to different age groups.
+The website should appealing to adults as well as children and in order to encourage users to keep practicing the language and enjoy it, rather than see it as an obligation, design elements should aid with evoking friendliness, positivity, playfullness and confidence.

 ## Colour scheme